Garry Lee Maddox

 Maddox served in the Army, including a tour in Vietnam, during the 1969 and 1970 seasons.
 Exposure to chemicals in Vietnam left his skin highly sensitive, and he has always since worn a full beard to protect his face.
 The Philadelphia Phillies had to waive their clean-shaven rule to accommodate Maddox.

-Back with Fresno in '71, Maddox batted .299/~.357/.562 with 30 homers, 105 runs, 106 RBI, 102 strikeouts and 21 steals in 23 tries.
+Back with Fresno in 1971, Maddox batted .299/~.357/.562 with 30 homers, 105 runs, 106 RBI, 102 strikeouts and 21 steals in 23 tries.
 He was second in the California League in homers, two behind Frank Ortenzio, was third in runs and second to George Theodore in RBI.
 He made the Cal League All-Star team in the outfield.
+Garry torched Triple A in 1972 for the Phoenix Giants, hitting .438/~.471/1.146 with 9 homers and 29 runs produced in just 11 games before jumping to the Giants' starting lineup.

-Garry torched AAA in 1972 for the Phoenix Giants, hitting .438/~.471/1.146 with 9 homers and 29 runs produced in just 11 games before jumping to the 1972 Giants' starting lineup.
-A perceived surplus of outfielders led the Giants to trade him, early in 1975, for the Philadelphia Phillies' popular slugging first baseman Willie Montanez.
-Maddox would win Gold Gloves as the Phillies' centerfielder for the next eight years, and play key roles on five postseason teams, including the 1980 World Champions.
+A perceived surplus of outfielders led the Giants to trade Garry, early in 1975, in return for the Philadelphia Phillies' popular slugging first baseman Willie Montanez.
+Maddox would win Gold Gloves as the Phillies' center fielder for the next eight years, and play key roles on five postseason teams, including the 1980 World Champions.
 He drove in the pennant-winning run in the 1980 NLCS.
 His style in the outfield, somewhere between a lope and a glide, was inimitable.
 With only an average arm, he specialized in running down drives that nobody else could catch, and his speed and jump on the ball helped on the springy artificial-turf surfaces of Veterans Stadium and other NL parks of the 1970s and 1980s.